This is where I can share my on going ideas for writing projects, or post snippets…

-In the meantime, it seems fitting to give you a little ditty on a pivotal moment in my life when realising the science course I was on wasn’t for me and the arts were beckoning.
+But I’d like to share a littel ditty with you derived from a pivotal moment in my life when realising the science course I was on wasn’t for me and the arts were beckoning.
 This was in the early 80s (I was around 19), when the divisions between art and science seemed very much opposing forces.
 Maybe they still are?

 You’re throwing away your future you know,

 Oh for God’s sake don’t start the tears!

 You’ve been given this opportunity,